 The bill also would eliminate the applicability of the Faragher-Ellerth defense to claims under the NYSHRL.
 This defense was established by the U.S. Supreme Court over twenty years ago and provides an affirmative defense for employers to harassment claims where an employee unreasonably failed to take advantage of the employer’s internal complaint mechanisms.
 While the defense would still be available in response to federal discrimination claims, employers would not be able to raise the same defense to NYSHRL claims, even if employees asserting such claims failed to follow their employer’s policy for complaining about the harassment.

 Individuals would now have three years to report claims of sexual harassment to the State Division of Human Rights, rather than the current one year limitation on reporting.
 In addition, the statute of limitations for certain criminal sexual acts and related civil claims would also be extended.

 The bill also would permit the award of uncapped punitive damages and require the award of reasonable attorney’s fees in cases of employment discrimination by private employers under the NYSHRL.
 Currently under the law, punitive damages and attorney’s fees are only available in housing discrimination cases, and the decision to award attorney’s fees is in the court’s discretion.
-It is noted, however, that a companion amendment bill is also currently pending that would still provide for attorney’s fees in employment discrimination cases, but would make such award discretionary.
+It is noted, however, that a companion amendment bill (S.6594) is also currently pending that would still provide for attorney’s fees in employment discrimination cases, but would make such award discretionary.

 Broader Coverage of Employees and Non-Employees